Chapter 16 - Team Foundation Server Deployment

 Build Server Installation

 You can locate your build services on a separate server to improve build performance and reduce the load on your application tier.
-For example, if your application tier server performance is impacted by frequent builds, consider moving the build services to a separate server.
+For example, if your application tier server performance is impacted by frequent builds, consider moving the build services to

 Team Foundation Proxy Server